The-Bootstrappable-SUBLEQ-Project/stage0-subleq/README.md

 3. Using the SUBLEQ implementation of hex0 to assemble it (TODO)
 4. Converting it yourself manually

-Programs such as Examples/hello_world can similarly be regenerated using the methods above.
+Programs such as Examples/hello_world and phase0-hex/hex0 can similarly be regenerated using the methods above.